 Group travel by motor vehicle will be evaluated separately for possible reimbursement.
 All group funding proposals should be submitted directly to the dean.
 The chairpersons collectively will evaluate these proposals before reviewing individual proposals for travel reimbursement.
 The amount of reimbursement for group travel will be as outlined below:

 When available, groups should request and utilize state vehicles from the university motor pool.
 For groups traveling by private car, reimbursement will be one-half (½) of the mileage rate to the driver of the vehicle; 50 percent reimbursement of per diem and hotel/motel charges; and one-half (½) of the conference registration fee.
 In any case, the maximum reimbursement is $200 per person.

 Late requests for reimbursement are discouraged and will be handled on an individual basis.

 Individual proposals will go to the department chair, who will rank order them.
 The rank-ordered list and copies of all proposals will then be submitted to the dean.
 They will be compiled for review by the departmental chairpersons collectively.
 Chairpersons will submit their own proposals separately to the dean.
 Like other proposals, they will be considered collectively by the Council of Chairs.
 The total number of funded proposals and the level of committed reimbursement will be contingent upon budget availability.

-Chairpersons will submit the travel proposals to the Dean’s Office by noon on Tuesday, January 31, 2012.
-All proposals will be reviewed by the chairs collectively on Wednesday, February 1, 2012.
+Chairpersons will submit the travel proposals to the Dean’s Office by noon on Tuesday, July 12, 2011.
+Proposals will be reviewed by the chairs in July via electronic communication.